There are currently no products in the cart.

 Have you ever heard of a liver detox or liver cleanse?
 Well, choline is your liver’s natural cleanse that acts by making sure the liver does not accumulate excess fatty build-up.

 Choline serves its purpose in the liver by aiding the transport of cholesterol and triglycerides, two fats that are needed throughout the body.
 Proper dosages of choline can support the body’s natural liver functions, preventing fat build-up.

-Studies show that low levels of choline have been related to patients more at risk of liver damage.
+Studies show that low levels of choline are associated with a higher risk of liver damage.
 The reason is that phosphatidylcholine synthesis is necessary for low-density lipoprotein secretion.

 Imagine if there was something you could drink or eat right before a marathon to knock minutes off your performance time… well, according to some scientists, the answer is choline.